dojo/docs/dojox/app.rst

 Object.
 The child views of an application or of a view.
 Dependencies may be defined on views for optimization and organization purposes.
 Models might also be defined on views if they are view-specific.
 Finally a view item as five additional properties:
    * "template" for defining the view rendering for views of type ``dojox/app/View``
-   * "controller" to provide an AMD module to be mixed into the view to control it.
-The controller must be specified for a view in order to be used, in 1.9 a default controller will not be loaded.
-If the view does not have a controller module to load do not specify the controller, as of 1.9 setting the controller to "none" is not supported.
+   * "controller" to provide an AMD module to be mixed into the view as the view controller.
+In 1.9 the option to be able to load a default controller has been removed, the controller must be specified for a view in order to be loaded.
+If the view does not have a controller module to load, it should not set a controller, as of 1.9 setting the controller to "none" is no longer supported.
    * "transition" for optional view-specific transitions
    * "nls" for optionally defining an internationalisation AMD root module for the view of type ``dojox/app/View``.
 Per Dojo loader specifications the path to the module must contain "/nls/".
 Once done the view template can use the ${nls.nlskey} notation instead of english text to automatically use the text translated in the right language.
    * "type" a reference to an AMD module defining an alternate view type extending ``dojox/app/ViewBase``.